The Run Down

 About 20 minutes into the hike, you’ll finally reach Camelback Kame.
 For more background about Kames, here’s a trusty wikipedia page to get you up to speed.
 In short, Kames are large hills made primarily of gravel deposited by the glaciers over 10,000 years ago.
 The Camelback Kames are named so because there are two humps shaped like a camel’s back.

-From a distance, these can be a bit hard to spot as they can blend into the rest of the landscape.
-As you get closer, you can spot others ahead of you that put things into perspective.
+From a distance, it’s hard to make out just how tall these kames are since they blend into the rest of the landscape.
+But as you get closer, you can spot other hikers ahead of you that put things into perspective.

-A view from the bottom of the kame with outlines from a few people at the top.
-Keep following the path and you’ll find yourself on a gravel trail going straight to the top of the kame.
+Keep following the path, and you’ll find yourself on a gravel trail going straight to the top of the kame.
 Although you’re getting a bit of elevation, it’s an easy and gradual walk to the top.

-Once you get to the top, keep going and you’ll eventually circle all the way back to the visitor center.
+Once you get to the top, you’ll have unobstructed views of the park.
+To complete the trip, keep going in the same direction and you’ll eventually circle all the way back to the visitor center.

 3. Canoe Landing

-From top of Camelback Kame, you’ll notice a meandering river running through the park.
+From the top of Camelback Kame, you’ll notice a meandering river running through the park.
 That’s Nippersink Creek.
-You also might spot a few canoes and kayaks floating by too.
-If you’re still up to explore after this hike, we’re onto the last part of this guide, which gets us on the water.
+You also might spot a few canoes and kayaks floating by, too.
+If you’re still up to exploring after this hike, we’re onto the last part of this guide, which gets you on the water.

-Unless you’re bringing up your own kayak, there’s a rental place nearby called Skull and Oars that can get you on the water.
+Unless you’re bringing your own kayak, a nearby rental place called Skull and Oars can get you on the water.
 Here are a few notes to get you going.

 – You can rent a kayak for a 4 hr paddle trip ($55 / person)

-– The launch point is at Keystone Road Landing and the end destination is Pioneer Road Landing for the 4 hr paddle (7 miles).
+– The launch point is at Keystone Road Landing (West side of the park), and the end destination is Pioneer Road Landing (East side of the park) for the 4 hr paddle (7 miles).
 Check out this map for details.

 – You reserve in advance and park your car at the end destination.
 They pick you up at the end destination (Pioneer Road Landing) and bring you to the launch point.